kangjunbin/MultiLanes/README.md

 Specifically, you should run command starting with: mount -o loop

 We also release the MultiLanes driver alone without pVFS for 3.10.103 kernel (2016/11/15).
-You can patch the MultiLanes driver code to Linux 3.10.103 (replacing the loop.c, loop.h and adding the block_cache.h), enable the loop driver and then compile the kernel.
+You can patch the MultiLanes driver code to Linux 3.10.103 (replacing the loop.c, loop.h and adding the block_cache.h) and the ext3 code modified to export ext3_get_block to fs/ext3, enable the loop driver and then compile the kernel.

-Then, you can use MultiLanes as the way using loop as our driver is implemented based on loop.
+To run MultiLanes, you can execute the following steps:

+(1) Format the physical device with the modified ext3 file system and mount the device.

+    -e.g., sudo mkfs.ext3 /dev/ssd; sudo mount -t ext3 /dev/ssd /multilanes/backend/

+(2) Create the image files on the ext3 file system and truncate the image files to the storage size you required.

+    -e.g., sudo truncate -s 8G /multilanes/backend/image;

+(3) Format the image files with any file system (such as ext3/4 and xfs), and then mount the image files

+    -e.g., sudo mkfs.ext4 -F /multilanes/backend/image; sudo mount -o loop /multilanes/backend/imgage /vd

+(4) Run workloads inside the mountpoint /vd

 #Authors
 Junbin Kang